-- 1. Level the trailer from side to side and front to rear. - 2.
-Open all faucets. - Open all drain valves, including the drain valve on the water heater and exterior water service valve; see Drain Valve Locations on page 8-12 and see Water Heater Draining on page 8-13. - 4.
+- 1. Level the trailer from side to side and front to rear - 2.
+Open all faucets. - 3.
+Open all drain valves, including the drain valve on the water heater and exterior water service valve. - 4.
 Turn the water pump switch to the ON position to expel water from the storage tank. - 5.
 While the water is draining from the system, open and flush the toilet-flushing valve.
 Operate the shower head while holding it down inside the tub and drain all water from the flexible hose. - 6.
 Turn the pump switch OFF after removing all water from the storage tank. - 7.
 Disconnect the outlet hose from the water pump.

 - 8. Your unit has a winterization kit installed near the water pump.
 Turn the winterization kit valve to the winterizing position (shown above) and remove the plug.
 Turn the pump on, expelling the remaining water.
 This water, about 1/2 cup, can be caught in a towel or rag. - 9.
 Reconnect the water pump outlet. - 10.
-Lower the front of the trailer as far as the jack will allow and let the trailer sit until water ceases to drain (no droplets are forming), then crank the jack up as high as it will go until water ceases to drain. - 11.
-Turn OFF the Battery Disconnect Switch. - 12.
-Locate the water line leading to the water filtration system's pre-filter (under the galley sink), close the attached valve and remove the pre-filter.
-For detailed instructions on removing the pre-filter, see Replacing the Pre-Filter on page 5-8.
-Place a container under the filter to catch any water that drains from the filter lines.
+Lower the front of the trailer as far as the jack will allow and let the trailer sit until water ceases to drain (no droplets are forming), then crank the jack up as high as it will go until water ceases to drain.